AlwaysAError/VRChat-Avatar-Gallery/README.md

 # VRChat-Avatar-Gallery
 VRChat Avatar Gallery or VRCAG allows any user to saves as many avatars as they want without silly restrictions like paying $9.99 a month for only 300 avatar save slots.

+# How Does The Software Work?
+The tool or software allows the user to save avatars by there ID locally removing the hassle of saving them on a server and also allowing the user to save as many as they like.

+# Why Do I Need To Login To My VRChat Account?
+VRChat's API is restricted and there for the software use's your account to make all API calls avoiding ban risks and rate limit risks.
+(Will also be needed for some super cool features in the future)

 # Known Issues
 Login menu crashing on login.